klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```
 Moves amount tokens from sender to recipient using the allowance mechanism. amount is then deducted from the caller’s allowance.

-Note that transferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that the transferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**